rawheel/rawheel/README.md

 <br />
 <br />

-Hi, I'm Raheel Siddiqui, A Fresh Graduate Software Engineering student [@UIT](http://www.uitu.edu.pk/) with Software Development skills 🚀 from Pakistan.
-I'm a First GitHub campus Expert from Karachi,Pakistan, Former Google Developer Student Club Lead 🙍🏽‍♂️ [@googledevelopers](https://developers.google.com/community/dsc), Microsoft Learn Student Ambassador, AWS Community Builder, Freelance Software Developer 👨🏽‍💻 , Had been contributing open source 👨🏽‍💼[@MERL-UIT](https://github.com/merledu) with that I'm a Founder of [@pytroops](https://www.youtube.com/pytroops) community and have been a Student Memeber 🙍🏽‍♂️ [@IEEE](https://www.ieee.org/).
-Beside's programming, I enjoy music, traveling, TvShows(Silicon Valley is my favorite show) and programming again.
+Hey there, I'm Raheel Siddiqui, a Software Engineer from Pakistan with passion for software engineering 🚀.
+I'm a first [@GitHub campus Expert](https://githubcampus.expert/rawheel/) from Karachi, Pakistan, Former Google Developer Student Club Lead [@googledevelopers](https://developers.google.com/community/dsc), Member of [@IEEE](https://www.ieee.org/), and AWS Community Builder.
+I love open source and have been contributing to the @MERL-UIT👨🏽‍💼[@MERL-UIT](https://github.com/merledu) project.
+I'm also the founder of [@pytroops](https://www.youtube.com/pytroops), a cool community for tech enthusiasts like me.

+When I'm not coding, I love jamming to music, exploring new places, binge-watching Tv Shows, and yeah, programming some more.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />